Frequently Asked Questions

 Why should the Oregon legislature fully fund the Act now?

 The Oregon Legislature has a duty to honor voters’ wishes and invest in treatment.
 People experiencing substance use disorder — and their loved ones — can’t afford to wait.
 Two out of three Oregonians know someone impacted by substance use disorder.
 When we lose one person to addiction, that loss creates ripples and impacts all of us.
-The COVID-19 pandemic is making Oregon’s addiction crisis even worse.
-The Oregon Health Authority recently reported that drug overdose deaths in Oregon were up 70 percent this spring compared to that same time last year.
+The COVID-19 pandemic has made Oregon’s addiction crisis even worse; nearly 40% more Oregonians died of opioid overdoses in 2020 than in 2019, while deaths from stimulants grew 21%, according to Oregon State Medical Examiner data.
 The Drug Addiction Treatment & Recovery Act offers a much needed solution to help Oregonians and their families now, at a time when Oregon’s addiction crisis is growing.
 We owe it to Oregonians to make sure that the Act is fully funded, without delay.

 Who supports the Drug Addiction Treatment & Recovery Act?